ray-project/ray/doc/source/cluster/cloud.rst

 Automatically Managed
 ~~~~~~~~~~~~~~~~~~~~~

-We first start by running a coordinator server that manages all the on prem clusters:
+Start by running a coordinator server that manages all the on prem clusters:

 .. code-block:: bash

     $ python coordinator_server.py --ips <list_of_node_ips> --port <PORT>

 where list_of_node_ips is a comma separated list of all the available nodes on the private cluster.
-E.g., ``160.24.42.48,160.24.42.49,160.24.42.50`` and port is the port that the coordinator server listens on.
+E.g., ``160.24.42.48,160.24.42.49,160.24.42.50`` and <PORT> is the port that the coordinator server listens on.
 After running the coordinator server it will print the address of the coordinator server.
 For example:

 .. code-block:: bash

   >> INFO:ray.autoscaler.local.coordinator_server:Running on prem coordinator server
         on address <Host:PORT>